rossaddison/yii2-house2house/README.md

  **Installing roles and permissions using SQL**

 Install roles, and permissions that are built into the software.
 Whilst in the h2h_db database, copy the sql  commands in SQL_roles_permissions/auth and run them in your phpMyadmin SQL section.

+**Running your backups from the console/command prompt/linux using putty**

+Please consult the ellera documentation on https://www.yiiframework.com/extension/ellera/yii2-backup